alishir/ims-doc/server_less_arch.md

 This component is a depoyed function in OpenFaaS and manage `MDF`.

 ## MDF
 This component receives RTP packet from senders and relay them to other clients.
-**TODO**: document why this component can't be implemented as an OpenFaaS function
+Because this component should handle many RTP streams we couldn't encapsulate this component as a function in OpenFaaS.
+OpenFaaS functions are docker images that contain binaries with predefined input and output ports.